 More than anything, I wanted to be in radio.
 I grew up with such glamour.
 I yearned to broadcast on the air at WSRN.
 That was totally extra-curricular.

-In my mind I was also hearing myself doing the same thing in the future, professionally dressed with just as much class as an Orchestra member.
+In my mind I was also hearing myself doing the same thing in the future, professionally attired with just as much class as an orchestra member.
 I would do that in the future, but by then most of us announcers were dressed in casual street clothes.

 Roger (on phone) “I’m a communist.”

 And, after a visit by the Princeton Handbell Choir, we offered a performance by the Texas A & M Handgun Choir, punctuating Teresa Brewer’s recording of “Ricochet Romance” with gun sound effects from the station’s files.
 We had a lot of fun.
 And someone actually heard us.
 My roommate, Paul Gottlieb.
 He said we were great.

 In no time I found myself subbing for other students who couldn’t cover their shifts because they felt they had to spend more time studying.
 WSRN had two on-air studios, the small booth with two 16-inch turntables, a microphone, and a small console to control the volume of each component.
 The other was master control, a much larger studio with more and bigger equipment.
 It directly controlled what went out on the air.
 So the signal from the small studio passed through it.
 I liked the small one better than the large and, being there alone, always preferred it.